Adoptionist Theology: How did Jesus Become The Son of God?

 MATTHEW: believed Jesus was the non-allegorical ‘Son of God’ based on the virgin birth.

-LUKE AND PAUL: believe Jesus was the non-allegorical ‘Son of God’ based on his resurrection from the dead.”
+LUKE AND PAUL: believe Jesus was the non-allegorical ‘Son of God’ based on his resurrection from the dead.

-Note: Paul said Jesus was ‘Declared’ to the ‘Son of God’ not that HE WAS the ‘Son of God’
+Note: Paul said Jesus was ‘Declared’ to be the ‘Son of God’ not that HE WAS the ‘Son of God’

 Source: Romans 1:3